 It was toward the middle of the twentieth century that the inhabitants of many European countries came, in general unpleasantly, to the realization that their fate could be influenced directly by intricate and abstruse books of philosophy.
 Their bread, their work, their private lives began to depend on this or that decision in disputes on principles to which, until then, they had never paid any attention.
 In their eyes, the philosopher had always been a sort of dreamer whose divagations had no effect on reality.
 The average human being, even if he had once been exposed to it, wrote philosophy off as utterly impractical and useless.
 Therefore the great intellectual work of the Marxists could easily pass as just one more variation on a sterile pastime.
 Only a few individuals understood the causes and probable consequences of this general indifference (The Captive Mind, Czeslaw Milosz, winner of the 1991 Nobel Prize).

 The UNLV campus radio station picked up this story, and in quoting some of these same leaflets, the radio station received hundreds of phone calls from irate listeners.
-Virtually all callers were agreed that the confetti-dropper, whoever it was, clearly did not want to “relinquish the power structures built by his whiteness,” as one caller specifically put it, “nor seek to understand the true nature of fascism,” as another said.
+Virtually all callers were agreed that the confetti-dropper, whoever it was, clearly did not want to “relinquish the power structures built by his whiteness,” as one caller phrased it, “nor seek to understand the true nature of fascism,” as another said.

-And that was the extent of the reaction to Kristy’s leaflets — at first.
+This was the extent of the reaction to Kristy’s leaflets — at first.

 “You and your work are being exploited,” he said.